opendocsg/slw-judgments-backfill/2010_SGHC_355/report.md

 12     It follows that Greenlam’s application must be considered in the context of O 23 r 1(1)( _a_ ) of the Rules although it is worth noting that in _Creative Elegance_ , the Court of Appeal added (at [13]) that “whether the discretion is one under O 23 r 1(1)( _a_ ) or under s 388 the same principles are applicable: the court considers all the circumstances and decides whether it is just to order the plaintiff to provide security for costs and the extent of such security”.

 13     It does not follow that a foreign plaintiff without an address or assets in the jurisdiction will be ordered to furnish security for costs.
 The fact that the plaintiff is ordinarily out of the jurisdiction merely means that the court’s discretion to order security for costs is invoked.
-In _Jurong Town Corp v Wishing Star_ [2004] 2 SLR(R) 427 (“ _Wishing Star_ ”), Chao Hick Tin JA explained at [14]:
+In _Jurong Town Corp v Wishing Star_ <span class="citation">[2004] 2 SLR(R) 427</span> (“ _Wishing Star_ ”), Chao Hick Tin JA explained at [14]:

  It is settled law that it is not an inflexible or rigid rule that a plaintiff resident abroad should provide security for costs.
 The court has a complete discretion in the matter: see Keary Developments Ltd v Tarmac Construction Ltd [1995] 3 All ER 534.
 It seems to us that under r 1(1)(a), once the pre-condition, namely, being “ordinarily resident out of the jurisdiction”, is satisfied, the court will consider all the circumstances to determine whether it is just that security should be ordered.
 There is no presumption in favour of, or against, a grant.
 The ultimate decision is in the discretion of the court, after balancing the competing factors.
 No objective criteria can ever be laid down as to the weight any particular factor should be accorded.
 It would depend on the fact situation.
 Where the court is of the view that the circumstances are evenly balanced it would ordinarily be just to order security against a foreign plaintiff.